 A ferry service was later then introduced to the area in 1870.
 A bridge was built in 1876 at Yatala as well as a German school.
 Another school was established in 1884, known as The Alberton State School.

-By 2015, the suburb has been known as a residential acreage which was surrounded by sugar cane and prawn farms.
+By 2015, the suburb has been known as a residential acreage that was surrounded by sugar cane and prawn farms.